Thanos420NoScope/kadena-balance/README.md

-# Kadena Balance Checker
+# Andeak Balance Checker
-Webpage to check account balance on Kadena mainnet.
+Webpage to check account balance on KAnedak testnet.

 ## Open file on browser